 The Best Health and Fitness News This Week

-1. Chocolate is coming to pill form and I’m pretty excited about it.
+1. and I’m pretty excited about it.
 The largest study to date is to test chcolate flavanoid extracts and the benefit to health.
 I can’t wait to see the results in four years.

 In other news, while one study is looking at harnessing the effects of chocolate in pill form, another one is looking at WHY chocolate is beneficial.
 The researchers found that compounds in chocolate help bacteria in your gut to produce anti-inflammatory compounds reducing your risk for heart disease or stroke.
 The study was done in test tubes that modeled a human gut.